 The entire show here feels buried under production overkill.
 We get colossal scenes of mass destruction as the party bury down to planetary cores, a ridiculously over-the-top battle with a monster in the opening scenes, multiple scenes with crashlanding spaceships, flights through a ‘quantum asteroid field’ (whatever that might mean – quantum usually refers to the sub-atomic), and massive sets that dwarf the dramatic scenes.
 Even the tragic funeral that ends the film is distracted by the image of the body being surrounded by flames every colour of the rainbow.

-In all of this, you keep thinking how ridiculous what is going on is.
+In all of this, you keep thinking how ridiculous everything you are seeing is.
 Certainly, Guardians of the Galaxy inhabits the same science fantasy realm as the Star Wars films so you don’t go in expecting scientific realism.
 On the other hand, what happens has to have some grounding in plausibility in order for you to suspend your disbelief in the first place.
 I won’t quibble too much with the visions of planets all in alignment and seemingly within only a few miles distance of one another.
-However, a scene where Dave Bautista hangs out the end of a spaceship that has its tail blown off and not only survives re-entry but also a crashlanding in the jungle is something that exists in the realm of “oh reallllly”.
+However, a scene where Dave Bautista hangs out the end of a spaceship that has its tail blown off and not only survives re-entry but also a crashlanding in the jungle is something that exists in the realm of “oh reallllly????”.

 Another aspect that James Gunn totally overdoes is the cute culture reference.
 Everybody loved the mixtape aspect of the first film.
 We get a similar soundtrack here, even if the songs are never as memorable.
 On the other hand, Gunn now uses this as an opportunity to go overboard on 1980s pop culture jokes.
 There is Kurt Russell, an indispensible figure of 80s pop culture, in a major role as Chris Pratt’s father, as well as an ongoing joke about Pratt telling people that David Hasselhoff was his father, which includes requisite Knight Rider (1982-6) in-jokes and a cameo from Hasselhoff himself.
 We even get Pac Man references, while Howard the Duck is promoted from a post-credits cameo in the first film to an actual talking part here.
 However, by the time it gets to Chris Pratt trying to explain his attraction to Zoe Saldana in terms of Ted Danson and Shelley Long’s perpetually unresolved relationship in Cheers (1982-93), you can almost see James Gunn standing there putting cute-ironic quote marks around it.